IV nutrient therapy for anti-ageing & COGNITION

 The nutrients you consume over your lifetime affect several cellular processes, which in turn affect your ‘rate’ of ageing—both internally and externally.
 These processes include mitochondrial function, autophagy, DNA repair and oxidative stress .

-A healthy, varied diet is key to keep these processes ticking over, but more food isn’t always the answer.
+A healthy, varied diet is key to keeping these processes ticking over, but more food isn’t always the answer.
 This is because it gets harder for our bodies to obtain certain nutrients as we get older.
 Up to one in five adults produces insufficient stomach acid, which makes it difficult to absorb nutrients such as vitamin B12, calcium, iron and magnesium .

 What’s more, appetite naturally diminishes with age.
 When we eat less food, we receive fewer nutrients.